Plumb (Field Music album): Mix of genres

 The album explored a progressive rock sound that had been featured more moderately in past Field Music works.
 It can be heard particularly in the reverberating bassline in "Who'll Pay the Bills?" and the heavy synthesizer undertone in "Choosing Sides".
-Tim Sendra of Allmusic said the progressive rock sound featured in Plumb was not the excessively challenging kind, but rather the accessible type that was prevalent on AOR stations in the 1970s.
+Tim Sendra of AllMusic said the progressive rock sound featured in Plumb was not the excessively challenging kind, but rather the accessible type that was prevalent on AOR stations in the 1970s.
 Likewise, Clarke described the one-minute interlude "It's Okay to Change" as "bonkers prog-rock with lashings of post-punk synths".
 Additionally, chamber pop elements can found in several songs with elaborate vocal choruses, and instrumental orchestral flourishes.
 For example, Lemmon called "So Long Then" a "lovely piano-led chamber piece", and Clarke described "Sorry Again, Mate" as having a "wonky, luscious chamber pop sound", while NME writer Hamish MacBain said it featured "a harmony-laden chorus that's almost Coldplay-like".
-"Ce Soir" also featured classical-leaning instrumentation, with strings and piano, which Lemmon sounded like the soundtrack an 1920s silent film.
+"Ce Soir" also featured classical-leaning instrumentation, with strings and piano, which Lemmon sounded like the soundtrack a 1920s silent film.

 The Brewis brothers have said musicals were an influence on the album, and reviewers have compared portions of Plumb to film scores; Memphis Industries said the album bears similarities to "20th century film music from Bernstein to Willy Wonka".
 The album's introduction in opening track "Start the Day Right", in particular, bears similarities to the soundtracks of Walt Disney films, with wind chimes, strings, and a four-note melody on bells, before segueing into boisterous drums and an electric guitar riff.